 Cost: Varies, but $50 is certainly possible

-Seasonal Skinny: You know Aunt Ethel can't avoid it, and you don't have the heart to tell her: A sweater decked out in cuddly kittens in Santa hats has all the apparel appeal of a velvet Elvis painting.
+Seasonal Skinny: A sweater decked out in cuddly kittens in Santa hats has all the apparel appeal of a velvet Elvis painting.
 But you've been invited to a hipster party where it's an ugly sweater theme.
 What to do?

 How to Save Instead: If you're a hairy-chested guy, break out some holiday-themed paint and go for it.
-If you're a thrift store maven — and even if you're not — grab the first oversized, XXXXL pullover you can find and get creative.
-Or put in a call to Aunt Ethel to borrow "that beautiful kitten sweater."
-Don't be surprised if she holds out, though.
-That Thing From the North Pole Kitty Cove is her pride and joy.
+If you're a thrift store maven — and even if you're not — grab the first oversize pullover you can find and get creative.
+Or put in a call to Aunt Ethel to borrow "that beautiful holiday sweater."

 There's but one category where we don't recommend thinking cheap — and that's helping the less fortunate.
-There's no doubt that buying, giving and getting gifts represents a highlight of the season.
-When you can make it possible for someone else to get a goodie — whether through Toys for Tots, the Salvation Army or a local charity — you're making spirits bright.
+When you can make it possible for someone else to get goodies — whether through Toys for Tots, the Salvation Army, or a local charity — you're making spirits bright.

-Readers, how do you save on holiday expenses at Christmas?
+Readers, how do you save on expenses during the holidays?
 Share your tips in the comments below!